 Even by the previous interpretation of spell components, this allows us to have a strong voice.
 Nowhere is it stated that the voice has to come from the character, so we check all those boxes.
 With the duration of Minor Illusion being one minute, all it takes to have all the spells you would wish to cast is some forethought: cast Minor Illusion at the beginning of combat and you have one minute (approximately 10 turns) in which you can “[…] make discrete sounds at different times before the spell ends“.
 Rushing into combat without preparation is to be avoided at all costs knowing this, but rushing in is a bad idea independent of this discussion.
 Furthermore, as the voice doesn’t have to be your own, this way of casting could be used to confuse or deceive the enemies as well.

-Now for that houseruling that might make or break the game: the problem with verbal components could be more generally solved in the form of a house rule, or maybe a wizard feat (both options have their downsides), something along the lines of:
+Now for that houseruling that might make or break the game: the problem with verbal components could be more generally solved in the form of a house rule, something along the lines of: